Sampling in Software Engineering Research: A Critical Review and Guidelines: Recommendations

 This is not to say that a paper should be rejected out of hand because some details are missing or the conclusion overreaches.
 Reviewers can often simply request clarifications or rewording.
 Even when representativeness is the goal and reasonable attempts to mitigate sampling bias have not been made, such attempts may be possible in a multi-phase review process.

 The key phrases here are ``reasonable'' and ``practical constraints.''
 Any criticism of a paper's sampling approach should include suggesting specific, practical techniques to mitigate sampling bias.
-Complaining that a systematic review should have addressed sampling bias through reference snowballing is reasonable.
-In contrast, complaining that a study of unit tests should have used probability sampling when no reasonable sampling frame exists is na\"ive and unreasonable.
+Complaining that a systematic review should have addressed sampling bias through reference snowballing is reasonable; complaining that a study of unit tests should have used probability sampling when no reasonable sampling frame exists is not.